They follow Stafford to a distinctly undistinguished bar and grill, Murphy's, no place to deal with him for now.

 "No, it was human interest, the audience loved it, like they got inside information on up and coming film stars."

-Break's over, "We're back with Matt Damon, Daria and Dasha Kazakova, starring in the soon to be released Twice as Dead.
+Break's over, "We're back with Matt Davos, Daria and Dasha Kazakova, starring in the soon to be released Twice as Dead.
 Dasha, twice as dead is a reference to twins of course, how does it play out in the film?"

 "One of us ees in one place, an identical person in another.
-One witness sees my character get out of a car in Santa Monica, another witness swears she was in an apartment building across town.
+One witness sees my character get out of a car in Santa Monica, another witness swears I was in an apartment building across town.
 When we stalk a target, we can make him think he saw me behind him, a second later, I'm in front.
 Or he leaves me sitting in a hotel coffee shop, but the same girl is waiting for him in his room.
 We have a clip if you would like to see it."

 Host, "Great, let's take a look."